MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessagedownloadtime-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: f0d34dd6-7ddb-4843-b848-c89923ff80cc
-description: "Contains the estimated time to download a message from a remote server to a local message store."
+description: "Contains the estimated time, in seconds, to download a message from a remote server to a local message store."
 ---

 # PidTagMessageDownloadTime Canonical Property